hack-tramp/WNetWrap/README.md

 ## Preparing the request

-The `req` request object is used and can be used for the following (all inputs are strings)
+The `req` request object can be used for the following (all inputs are strings)

 **Specifying the HTTP method**<br>
 ```c++